GULibrarySandbox/intro-text-mining-analysis-old/content/7-analyse.md

 ### Processing methods

 Once the text is cleaned and formatted it can be computationally processed by a number of different methods, depending on your analysis needs.
 This is large scale and quantifiable.
 Explore some of popular the methods below.
+It is important to note that you will still need to make meaning of and from the results.

 #### Natural language processing (NLP) techniques